Party Poppers or Party Poopers?

 - two employees argue and fuelled with alcohol, it turns into a fight; or

-- people take photographs at the event and uploading to social media;
+- people take photographs at the event and upload them to social media;

-- if the day after is a working day – employees attend late.
+- if the day after is a working day – employees attend late or attend under the influence of alcohol.

-When colleagues organise their own ‘bit of a do’, without us wanting to appear to be part of the ‘bah humbug brigade’ we do need to point out that colleague ‘get-togethers’ could also be deemed an extension of work.
-Even though not paid for by work, depending on the facts, the Employer could be liable for any unfortunate events at that function!
-Recent case law gives some strength to an employers' stance that those employees who move on to their own 'event' after the end of the Company one are then at a non-work event.
-However, this will always be on a case by case merits basis.
+When work colleagues organise their own ‘bit of a do’, we need to point out that colleague ‘get-togethers’ could also be deemed an extension of work.
+Even though not paid for by work the Employer could (depending on the facts) be liable for any unfortunate events at that function!

 So what should you do?